 Why not give companion planting a try in your own garden?
 Here are some combinations we LOVE!

-These two are great companions make for great companions as they both prefer the same growing conditions.
+These two make for great companions as they both prefer the same growing conditions.
 Research has shown that African marigold secretes a substance in the soil that suppresses root-knot nematodes that are harmful to the development of tomatoes.

 Aphids don’t dig smelly plants like chives or garlic, therefore, they make the perfect companions for lettuce.
 Adding alyssum into the mix will attract beneficial insects to your lettuce crops.